This collection of different stories was performed by actors who portrayed multiple roles in tales adapted from the Brothers Grimm and Aesop.

 Set in Ireland in 1936, this Brian Friel play shows what happens when a unique family setting is disturbed by the arrival of new people and technology.

 This performance explored the meaning of life through the works of William Shakespeare.
 In this "devised theater" performance, cast members were given an idea, then worked together to develop their script.

-Written by brothers Robert and Willie Reale, A Year With Frog and Toad details the woodland adventures of two companions, a toad and frog, as they interact with various other animals throughout the course of a year.
+Written by brothers Robert and Willie Reale, this play details the woodland adventures of two companions, a toad and frog, as they interact with various other animals throughout the course of a year.
 The musical is based off of the popular children's Frog and Toad stories by Arnold Lobel.